konflux-ci/build-definitions/task/fbc-fips-prepare-oci-ta/0.1/README.md

 This ensures that buckets have roughly equal total workloads, preventing situations where one bucket has all the large images and takes significantly longer to process.

 ### Bucket Distribution
 The NUM_BUCKETS parameter controls how many parallel processing buckets are created.
-Each bucket will be processed by a separate TaskRun using the fbc-fips-check-oci-ta (v0.2) task, typically with matrix expansion.
+Each bucket will be processed by a separate TaskRun using the fbc-fips-check-matrix-based-oci-ta task, typically with matrix expansion.
 Increasing the number of buckets enables more parallelism but also creates more TaskRuns.

 ### Image Size Fetching
 The SIZE_FETCH_PARALLEL parameter controls how many image size fetches run concurrently during load balancing.
 If image registries are accessible with good network connectivity, this can be increased to speed up the extraction phase.
 If many images fail to fetch sizes (due to network issues or authentication), they will be assigned size 0 and distributed to buckets normally.

 ### Usage Example
-This task should be used together with fbc-fips-check-oci-ta (v0.2) in a pipeline.
+This task should be used together with fbc-fips-check-matrix-based-oci-ta in a pipeline.
 Here's how to connect both tasks using matrix expansion:

 ```yaml
 tasks: